 Combining Google Analytics Data From Two Sites In Google Data Studio

+We have previously talked about answering common website questions using Google Analytics.
 We’ve had a few requests recently from clients around combining data from two separate websites in Google Data Studio in various ways, so why not write a quick blog post about the topic?

 Is it possible to combine data from two websites in Google Data Studio?